daniyalmaroufi/AI_Course/README.md

 ## CA1

-This assignment aims to solve a problem using search algorithms such as BTS, Uniform search, and A* algorithm.
+This assignment aims to solve a problem using Informed and Uninformed search algorithms such as BTS, Uniform search, and A* algorithm.
+Finally, we will compare the time complexity of these algorithms.